• Skip to primary navigation

 This recipe works well with other types of cheese.

-• You can substitute with feta cheese; taste it first to check the amount of salt in the cheese.
+• You can substitute halloumi with feta cheese; check the salt in the cheese.
 You want to avoid over-salting.
+Instead of frying the feta, place the toast under a grill to jazzy up the feta.

 • Another great substitute is ricotta cheese.
 Just spread a generous amount of ricotta on the toasted bread and follow with the tomatoes, basil, and seasonings.